Harrison County, Mississippi

 Harrison County is a county located in the U.S. state of Mississippi.
-As of the 2020 census, the population was 208,621, making it the second-most populous county in Mississippi.
+As of the 2020 census, Harrison County is the second-most populous county in Mississippi with a population of 208,621; although the most recent population estimate from 2024 suggests Harrison County has overtaken Hinds County to become the state's most populous county, with a population of 213,730.
 Its county seats are Biloxi and Gulfport.
 The county is named after U.S. President William Henry Harrison.
 Harrison County is part of the Gulfport-Biloxi metropolitan area.
 The county was severely damaged from both Hurricane Camille on August 17, 1969, and Hurricane Katrina on August 29, 2005, causing catastrophic effects.